onyedika1930/3MTT-Capstone/README.md

 Backend: Node.js and Express with MongoDB for database management.
 Frontend: HTML, CSS, and JavaScript, making the interface user-friendly and responsive."
 The backend is hosted on render while the frontend is hosted on vercel.

-Click on this link to access the website https://3mtt-capstone-project-7soo-f5fdkyd9m-adas-projects-d9484245.vercel.app/
+Click here to access the website https://taskmaster-pi.vercel.app/